ror-community/ror-records/README.md

 - Deleting record files from the release branch after they have been deployed to Staging will not remove them from the Staging index.
 At the moment, this will need to be done manually by a developer; in the future, we will add a mechanism to remove records from the Staging index that have been deleted from an release branch.
 This does not affect production, as the production index is completely separate.

 # Test Staging release
+*Note: There is currently no staging UI search app (https://staging.ror.org connects to production search app using api.ror.org).
+UI tests should be run against https://dev.ror.org.*

 ## New records
 Choose several new records from the Staging release and, for each record: